prbc/farese/README.md

  - `-p` is to forward port 80 on the host to port 80 on the docker container

 You can now view your local copy of Farese.com by going to http://localhost in your browser.

-## Contributing

-Contributions are very much welcome.
-Feel free to fork the repository, and once your changes are made, you can submit a pull request.

-If you're thinking about adding a new feature, please first create a new issue so we can discuss it, just to make sure that's the direction we want to go.

-If it's something that already has an issue though, go right ahead!